 In this paper, we incorporate the mechanism through which AI alleviates the knowledge burden-thus fostering innovation and growth-into an endogenous growth framework.
 We decompose research productivity, as characterized in [Bloom et al. \(2020\)](#), into two components: (positive) knowledge spillovers and (negative) knowledge burdens.
 This approach enriches the micro mechanism of technological innovation in the AI era.
 In our model, the innovation process consists of two sequential stages: AI-driven refinement of existing knowledge and human creative thinking.
 This structure enables a theoretical assessment of whether innovation becomes easier.
 Our analysis delivers three takeaways.
-First, faster AI growth raises the growth rate of per capita consumption (analogous to production technology) and increases the fraction of labor allocated to R&D. Second, the equilibrium stock of refined knowledge may fall short of the level required for optimal brain performance, leading to a waste of social intelligence.
+First, faster AI growth raises the growth rate of per capita consumption (and, analogously, production technology), but its effect on the fraction of labor allocated to R&D is ambiguous.
+Second, the equilibrium level of refined knowledge may fall short of the level required for optimal brain performance, leading to a waste of social intelligence.
 This arises because, while faster AI growth mitigates the brain's knowledge burden, it also diminishes knowledge spillovers by selectively discarding information.
-Third, AI makes innovation easier (or harder) when the relative degree of knowledge spillovers to knowledge burden is sufficiently high (or low).
+Third, AI makes innovation easier when spillovers survive filtering or burden relief dominates, but harder in the intermediate region where spillover loss outweighs burden reduction.
 Future research may examine decentralized economies to assess the impact of AI on market failures and the design of optimal government policies.
 AI may also facilitate the second-stage creative thinking proposed in this paper, and its micro mechanisms merit further analysis.